Table of Contents

 Due to the high cost of Right of Way (ROW), the emphasis is on the transfer of a large quantum of power through an optimum corridor.
 This has resulted in an increase in the voltage levels of transmission lines and the use of narrow base towers & poles.

-Extra High Voltage lines operate at voltages between 66 kV and 400 kV, suitable for long-distance transmission.
+- Extra High Voltage (EHV): Extra High Voltage lines operate at voltages between 66 kV and 400 kV, suitable for long-distance transmission between 80-230 Km.

 Configuration

-AC lines are the most common type of transmission lines, these are efficient for transferring electricity over long distances at different voltage levels with the help of transformers.
+- AC (Alternating Current) Transmission Lines: AC lines are the most common type of transmission lines, these are efficient for transferring electricity over long distances at different voltage levels with the help of transformers.
 Although AC line’s maintenance costs are lower the transmission losses are more

-DC lines are used for very long distances and underwater power transmission because they have lower losses compared to AC lines over these distances.
+- DC (Direct Current) Transmission Lines: DC lines are used for very long distances more than 700 Km and underwater power transmission because they have lower losses compared to AC lines over these distances.
 They are hence more economical for bulk power transmission.
 However, because of the use of a motor generator set for stepping down voltages, the transformation efficiency is usually lower than AC’s Transformers.

 Medium

-Overhead lines are the most visible, strung between towers, while underground lines are laid under the ground as the name suggests.
+- Underground Transmission lines: The underground lines are laid under the ground as the name suggests.
 Underground transmission lines are mostly used in densely populated or environmentally sensitive areas to reduce visual impact and weather-related issues.
-Pollution harms the life of insulators used in overhead transmission lines.
+The cost of underground transmission cable is much higher which increases the cost of the line.
+They are usually safe from faults due to foreign objects, however, maintenance is not easy in case of a cable burst.

 Challenges in the Management of Transmission Line